Layouts modify the execution environment of a snap.

 <target-path> don’t already exist, they will be automatically created by snapd.
-This includes the creation of new empty files, but doesn’t include the creation of symbolic link targets because snapd doesn’t know what kind of objects they may eventually point to.
-In the example above,
+This includes the creation of new empty files, but doesn’t include the creation of symbolic link targets.
+This is because snapd doesn’t know what kind of objects they may eventually point to.
+In the previous example,

 $SNAP_DATA/etc/foo.conf is created before any snap application code is executed.

 Creating new files and directories in read-only spaces

 Layouts can create new directories and files even in read-only locations such as